oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-target-db/prepare-target-db.md

    Please ignore this step if you have provisioned the target database as per the instructions in this lab.

-   You can also ignore this step if your target database is a co-managed database in OCI.

-   Follow the below steps for
+   Please follow the below steps if you have provisioned the target database using methods not mentioned in this lab.

    Execute the below SQL.
      ```text